rmera/gomd/README.md

 	./gomd [-skip=X -begin=Y ] average pdbname xtcname
 ```

-* InterByRes: Takes 2 selections and, for each frame, returns the ID for the residues in each selection that are part of the interface between both selections in that frame.
+* InterByRes: Takes 2 selections and, for each frame, obtains the ID for the residues in each selection that are part of the interface between both selections in that frame, and whitespace.
 The residue IDs are returned as floats, but they are, of course, integer numbers.
-If both selections belong to different chains, the residues for the second selections will be given as negative numbers, to avoid mixing up residues from different chains but the same residue ID.
+If both selections belong to different chains, the residues for the second selections need to be given as negative numbers, to avoid mixing up residues from different chains but the same residue ID. **This feature/task is experimental**.

 ```
 	./gomd [-skip=X -begin=Y ] interByRes pdbname xtcname "selection1" "selection2"